-He works as the California Director of the Vet Voice Foundation of VoteVets.org, a national organization of 500,000 of veterans, family members, and active military that works to use the voices of Veterans to speak out on public policy issues such as the environment, healthcare, education, and civil rights.
+He has worked as the California Director of the Vet Voice Foundation, a national organization of 500,000 of veterans, family members, and active military that works to use the voices of Veterans to speak out on public policy issues such as the environment, healthcare, education, and civil rights.
 He’s played a key role in protecting our public lands from oil drilling interests, fighting for immigrant and LGBTQ rights, and barnstorming around California to lower drug prices, laying the groundwork for the single-payer healthcare campaign.

 Soon after his return, he heard a young Senator named Barack Obama courageously proclaim it was time to end the “tyranny of oil” in front of a group of autoworkers.
-Steve was inspired to join his presidential campaign in Iowa in early 2007 and organized in seven states across the country for the next two years.
-He later served in the White House and Department of Energy during the administration’s first term, briefing high-level officials and launching a program to get jobs for veterans in the energy sector and briefed senior White House staff.
+Steve was inspired to join his presidential campaign in Iowa in early 2007 and organized in seven states across the country for the next two years, managing dozens of staff and volunteers.
+As an official in the Obama administration, he launched a program to get jobs for veterans in the energy sector and briefed senior White House staff.

 Since then, Steve has been on the frontlines of progressive fights to secure single-payer healthcare and achieve 100% renewable energy.
 He traveled around California with Bernie Sanders for affordable healthcare and played a pivotal role the preservation the San Gabriel Mountains as a national monument.
 In Sacramento, in DC, and in his own LA community, he’s worked closely with dozens of partners to get things done.